ninjaframework/ninja/ninja-core/src/site/markdown/index.md

             src="images/glyphicons/glyphicons_163_iphone.png">
         <h2>Pure Open source</h2>
         <p>Ninja is licensed under Apache 2.0 license.
 That means the codebase will be open forever.
-        It is welcoming pull requests with new features.
+        We are welcoming pull requests :)
         </p>
     </div>